It’s all fun and games until somebody falls in love.

 At least that’s what I keep telling myself.

-Book status: Available Now
+Book status: Available Now in ebook and paperback

 I would be lying to myself if I said I wasn’t attracted to Riley, AKA Dr. Smug.
 But much like a sunrise, I can say it’s nice looking but still be annoyed by it peeking behind my blinds at five in the morning and waking me up.
 And Riley was definitely like a sunrise.
 Beautiful, but really annoying.
 And he was undoubtably somebody I’d groan and throw a pillow at if he woke me in the morning before I was ready to start the day.

 I really hoped my bet would deter him and he’d drop the whole idea of us going on a date altogether, particularly since we weren’t far from the police precinct and it would really suck if a respectable doctor was arrested for public indecency.

 His lips twisted and he glanced at Greg who just shrugged, then at Emily who was chuckling into her rum and coke.